 It has a sturdy handle and is filled with all kinds of tools: electric drills, adjustable wrenches, hammers, nails, and screws galore.
 It's always exciting to dig down inside and pull out the exact tool I need when confronted with a home fix-it project.

 I love that toolbox, but most of the time it sits in my storage room, unused and untouched.
 I only pull it out when a new cabinet needs construction, a screw in a door handle needs tightening, or a kitchen drawer requires fixing.
 When those jobs arise, the toolbox is invaluable.
-The rest of the time, I put it away and forget about.
+The rest of the time, I put it away and forget about it.

 For authors, the tools in our toolbox are the essential elements of writer's craft.
 Grammar, story structure, genre conventions, tenses, point of view, character arcs, and literary styles are the hammers and wrenches we use to fix our story when we run into a problem.

 For many of the aspiring authors I work with, writer's craft can be extremely intimidating.
 When presented with the complexity of storytelling craft, many succumb to analysis paralysis.
-Ignoring writer's craft is a surefire road to ruin, but too much educational information can be overwhelming and even discouraging.
+Ignoring writer's craft is a sure-fire road to ruin, but too much educational information can be overwhelming and even discouraging.
 So what's a first-time author to do?

 My advice is to use the toolbox method.

 Seek out educational resources.
 Learn the rules of storytelling.
 Respect the foundational tools of the trade.
-Read the books, take the courses, continually seek out knowledge about your chosen craft.
+Read the books, take the courses, and commit to seek out knowledge about your chosen craft.
 Do all of the story and character planning work necessary to set yourself up for success.

 Then, when it comes time to work on the first draft of your manuscript, take those tools, put them in the tool box, and put the tool box away in the storage room.

-The first draft is about one thing; call it what you will, "a shitty first draft" or "covering the canvass", the point is getting the damn story out of your head and onto the page, grammar be damned!
-The rules of writer's craft are there to help you tell your story in an effective manner, not to get in your way.
+The first draft is about one thing; call it what you will, "a shitty first draft" or "covering the canvass," the point is getting the damn story out of your head and onto the page, grammar be damned!
+The rules of craft are there to help you tell your story in an effective manner, not to get in your way.

 When the story is flowing, ride that wave as long as you can, baby!